FabricCompatibilityLayers/Fabricated-Legacy-Forge/src/main/resources/README-fml.txt

 MinecraftForge ships with this code and installs it as part of the forge installation process, no further action is required on your part.

-For reference this is version 4.4.5.443 of FML for Minecraft version ${version.minecraft}.
+For reference this is version 4.5.65.500 of FML for Minecraft version 1.4.5.